White Iverson: Background and release

 Post moved to Los Angeles and met FKi 1st, who introduced him to Rex Kudo, who in turn helped him produce "White Iverson".
 Post recorded the song two days after he wrote it.
 He thought of the name after getting braids in his hair, thinking he looked like a "White Iverson", a reference to the professional basketball player, Allen Iverson.
 Upon completion in February 2015, it was uploaded to Post's SoundCloud account.
 It quickly brought him attention from record labels, gaining over a million plays the month it was uploaded.
 He decided to sign with Republic Records.

 Music video

-The song's accompanying music video premiered on July 19, 2015, on Post Malone's YouTube account.
+The song's accompanying music video, edited and directed by Van Alpert, premiered on July 19, 2015, on Post Malone's YouTube account.
 Since its release, the music video has received over 1 billion views on YouTube.

 Post said in an episode of the h3h3Productions podcast that the music video cost $5,000 and took only a day to make.
 He also commented that Rolls-Royce Motor Cars contacted the owner of the car following the release, stating they were incorrectly using the car.